Search

 Scott Waddell

-Scott Waddell, formerly as assistant coach of the New York University women’s soccer program, was named head coach in July 2023.
+Scott Waddell, formerly an assistant coach of the New York University women’s soccer program, was named head coach in July 2023.

-Waddell brought a wealth of coaching experience to his new position, re-joining NYU after serving as an assistant coach (2020-22) and associate head coach (2023) at Brandeis University.
-While there, Brandeis achieved its best conference finish since 2010, placing third with a 4-3 record in the ultra-competitive University Athletic Association (UAA).
+Waddell brought a wealth of coaching experience to his new position, re-joining NYU after serving as an assistant coach with the Violets (2016-20) and as the associate head coach (2023) at Brandeis University.
+While at Brandeis, the Judges achieved its best conference finish since 2010, placing third with a 4-3 record in the ultra-competitive UAA.

-Serving as an assistant coach at NYU from 2016-20, Waddell helped the program achieve its highest ever United Soccer Coaches national ranking at #15 in 2019 and a second-place finish in the UAA with a 5-1-1 record in 2018, its best conference showing since 2002.
+Serving as an assistant coach at NYU from 2016-20, Waddell helped the program achieve its highest-ever USC national ranking at the time at #15 in 2019 and a second-place finish in the UAA with a 5-1-1 record in 2018, its best conference showing since 2002.

 Waddell returned to NYU with NCAA Division I, Division III, and international coaching and playing experience.
 A 2007 Columbia University graduate with a Bachelor of Arts degree in Political Science, he played four seasons as a midfielder/forward with the Lions' soccer team and served as a captain.